Skip to content

 When burning the SD card, you can choose:

-After burning is complete, insert the SD card into the Raspberry Pi and power it on to boot.
+After burning is complete, simply insert the SD card into the Raspberry Pi and power it on to boot.

 1.2 Enabling ARM 64-bit Mode